AbbasSrour/notes/Work/ERP/Sales/Offers And Promotions.md

 - [ ] Trying edit and save offers and promotions, returns errror appliesTo is Required
 - [ ] appliesTo not auto prefilled
 - [ ] No Error message on appliesTo
-- [ ] Applies On required but no asterisk
+- [ ] Applies On required but no asterisk, add it based on type
 - [ ] can save with no items in details section
 - [ ] appliesTo throws an error from the backend when selecting all customers
 - [ ] Discount Value auto sets to 100, if it is a percentage name as a percentage also remove unit package
 - [ ] discountValueShouldBeLessThanSalesMaxDiscount error, translate it and gaurd against it
 - [ ] Promotion code type is selected Promotion Code Field Label should have an asterisk
+- [ ] disable adding rows until promotion type and applies on is added